The Last Witch Hunter: Critical response

-On Rotten Tomatoes, the film has a rating of 17%, based on 123 reviews, with an average rating of 3.8/10.
+On Rotten Tomatoes, the film has a rating of 18%, based on 139 reviews, with an average rating of 3.9/10.
 The site's critical consensus reads, "Grim, plodding, and an overall ill fit for Vin Diesel's particular charms, The Last Witch Hunter will bore and/or confuse all but the least demanding action-fantasy fans."
 On Metacritic, the film has a score of 34 out of 100, based on 22 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Alison Willmore from BuzzFeed News said "It is terrible.
 It is fabulously entertaining."
 Inkoo Kang of TheWrap thought it aimed for pulp but wasn't "as fleet, funny, or detailed as it needs to be".
 Simon Abrams for RogerEbert.com called it "atypically dopey but consummately well-assembled", and praised Diesel as "especially charming".

 Future

 On June 17, 2015, Diesel stated on his Facebook page that an untitled sequel was in the planning stages.
 Though it was initially planned to be a franchise, the poor box office showing as well as Diesel's busy film schedule has cast doubts on a sequel getting made.

 On March 10, 2020, Diesel stated that Lionsgate is going through with a sequel.

+On September 8, 2025, Michael Caine was reported to be coming out of retirement to reprise his role in the sequel, which is now being fast-tracked.